-Figure H:1-23 and Figure H:1-24 show the dominant indicators relative to Environmental Restoration.
-These figures both show that At Risk Freshwater Plants is the prevailing indicator variable driving the Environmental Restoration vulnerability score, followed by the percent change in runoff, divided by the percent change in precipitation for the dry scenario and local flood magnification for the wet scenario.
+Figure H:1-21 shows the dominant indicators for the Environmental Restoration business line.
+The figure shows that At Risk Freshwater Plants is the prevailing indicator variable driving the Environmental Restoration vulnerability score, followed by the percent change in runoff, divided by the percent change in precipitation for the dry scenario and local flood magnification for the wet scenario.